Genez-io/genezio-landing-page/deployment-platform/content/careers/Software Engineer, Compute.md

 location: "Remote (UK)"
 ---

-## About Genezio
+## About DeployApps

-Genezio (genezio.com) is pioneering the next generation of cloud computing, enabling developers to seamlessly deploy and scale their applications with powerful, intuitive infrastructure.
+DeployApps (genezio.com) is pioneering the next generation of cloud computing, enabling developers to seamlessly deploy and scale their applications with powerful, intuitive infrastructure.
 Our mission is to create a frictionless developer experience while delivering fast, reliable, and scalable compute solutions.
-Trusted by developers around the globe, Genezio is committed to revolutionizing how applications are built and managed in the cloud.
+Trusted by developers around the globe, DeployApps is committed to revolutionizing how applications are built and managed in the cloud.

-At Genezio, we empower developers to build the future, and we strive to provide an environment where you can do the best work of your career.
+At DeployApps, we empower developers to build the future, and we strive to provide an environment where you can do the best work of your career.
 Join us as we build cutting-edge technology that shapes the future of cloud computing.

 ---